 A tight closure was not always a vital requirement for butterfly valves, making them dissimilar to other valves in that sense.
 The introduction of elastomeric and rubber seat materials resulted in improved sealing during shut-off, transforming the butterfly valve’s role in commercial and industrial applications.

-Water supply is an obvious industry utilizing these valves, but butterfly valves are also an essential component in wastewater treatment, petroleum, chemical, food and beverage applications.
+Water supply is an obvious industry utilizing these valves, but butterfly valves are also an essential component in dairy, food and beverage applications.
 These valves are particularly useful in areas with limited space.
 They can be used in fully closed or open 90° positions, or in increments thereof to regulate flow, offering the operator a high degree of versatility.

 Butterfly Valve Functionality